suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 You will notice a few things different than our traditional controller.

-In addition to storing the `_context` with our `DatabaseContext` we are also storing a variable with a `JWT_KEY`.
+In addition to storing the `_context` with our `DatabaseContext`, we are also storing a variable with a `JWT_KEY`.
 This is the secret key we will use to sign the JWT tokens.

 This token is passed to us when the controller is constructed, just as the context is.
-It is avaialble to us from an `config` variable that is supplied by the framework.
+It is available to us from a `config` variable that is supplied by the framework.

-From this `config` variable we can ask for the `["JWK_KEY"]` and store that in our variable.
+From this `config` variable, we can ask for the `["JWK_KEY"]` and store that in our variable.

 This is another example of
 [`Dependency Injection`](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-3.1).
 The use of
 [`Dependency Injection`](https://en.wikipedia.org/wiki/Dependency_injection)
-allows the framwork to provide information to our code, like our controller, without us having to know details of how that information is managed or accessed.
-In this case a configuration object is supplied.
-In development this will be managed in local configuration files.
-In production it will be managed by our hosting provider.
-In either case we are not concerned with those details.
+allows the framework to provide information to our code, like our controller, without us having to know details of how that information is managed or accessed.
+In this case, a configuration object is supplied.
+In development, this will be managed in local configuration files.
+In production, it will be managed by our hosting provider.
+In either case, we are not concerned with those details.
 We only need to accept this `config` variable and extract the data we need.

-## Creating our own JWT_KEY for development
+## Creating our JWT_KEY for development

-To setup our development mode for storing this secret `JWT_KEY` we need to initialize support for `user secrets` by running this command:
+To set up our development mode for storing this secret `JWT_KEY` we need to initialize support for `user secrets` by running this command:

 ```shell